-- Increasing the number of low-barrier shelter beds, and disbursing them geographically throughout the county. - Increasing alternative shelter options, such as tiny houses and safe park programs. - Creating new units of permanent supported housing for people who need long-term behavioral health and physical health supports to stay housed. - Leveraging more existing housing units to assist people moving out of homelessness, both through Housing Authorities and in the private market.
+- Increasing the number of low-barrier shelter beds. - Increasing alternative shelter options, such as tiny houses and safe park programs. - Creating new units of permanent supported housing for people who need long-term behavioral health and physical health supports to stay housed. - Leveraging more existing housing units to assist people moving out of homelessness, both through Housing Authorities and in the private market.